 - Mortgage Relief & Housing: The Coronavirus Aid, Relief, and Economic Security Act provides mortgage and housing assistance – Stabenow.senate.gov/housing

-- Internal Revenue Service: The deadlines to file and pay federal income taxes are extended to July 15, 2020.
+- Tax Assistance: Some deadlines to file and pay federal income taxes are extended to May 17, 2021.
 For more information, visit the IRS website for those affected by the coronavirus: IRS.gov/coronavirus

 - Social Security: The Social Security Administration has created a webpage for those seeking information about collecting Social Security benefits during the pandemic: Ssa.gov/coronavirus.
 Please note that all local Social Security offices are closed to the public for in-person service.

 - Personal Assistance: If you or your family need assistance with bills, food, childcare, or other essential needs, dial 211 to speak to someone who can help, or use the search bar at the top of the 211 website: 211.org/services/covid19.

 - Student Meals: The American Rescue Plan ensures the Pandemic EBT program is available for the duration of the pandemic, including over the summer when kids are out of school, so that families with children enrolled in school meals can purchase food using an EBT card.
 All children under age 6 are eligible for benefits.
 The Michigan Department of Education is working to implement this program.
 If your child’s school has closed, you can find student meal locations here: Michigan.gov/meetupeatup.